 Working to expand services and supports for disconnected transitional age youth has been chief among the Youth Commission's priorities over the last decade.
-In San Francisco, 18-25 year olds make up a disproportionate number of those incarcerated in county jails, 25% of the overall jail population.
-33The District Attorney's office hired an alternative sentencing planner in February 2012, and hired transitional age youth sentencing planner in 2016.
+In San Francisco, 18-25 year olds make up a disproportionate number of those incarcerated in county jails, 25% of the overall jail population.33 The District Attorney's office hired an alternative sentencing planner in February 2012, and hired transitional age youth sentencing planner in 2016.

 Beginning in August 2015, partners in the District Attorney's office, Office of the Public Defender, the Department of Public Health, Adult Probation Department, Department of Children, Youth and their Families and FSA/Felton came together to begin a first-of-its kind young adult collaborative court model.
-The Youth Adult Court works with 18-25 year olds and handles serious offenses (excepting gang and gun cases).
+The Youth Adult Court works with 18-25 year olds and handles serious offenses (except gang and gun cases).
 By the end of 2015, 75 young adults had already been through the process.
 The program uses a case management model that focuses on incentives like job training, education, drug rehabilitation and housing.
+The Young Adult Court provides a useful model of a way of investing in young people, as an alternative to incarceration.